- Undergraduate Admissions+

 - added substantially to the College’s endowment fund

-For more information about leaving a bequest to Pembroke, contact Andrew Seton, Strategic Development Director.
+For more information about leaving a bequest to Pembroke, contact Alice Gosling, Strategic Development Director.

 A legacy to Pembroke is free of UK Capital Gains Tax and Inheritance Tax and Andrew can also suggest Planned Gift routes for US Tax-payers.
 A Legacy Notification form can be downloaded and formal notification of your bequest will entitle you to membership of the Tesdale Society.